GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience/index.md

   On-device ad auctions to serve remarketing and custom audiences, without cross-site third-party tracking.
 description: >
-  A proposal for on-device ad auctions to choose relevant ads from websites a user has previously visited, designed so it cannot be used by third parties to track user browsing behavior across sites.
+  An API for on-device ad auctions to choose relevant ads from websites a user has previously visited, designed so it cannot be used by third parties to track user browsing behavior across sites.
 date: 2022-01-27
-updated: 2022-08-23
+updated: 2022-09-18
 authors:
   - samdutton
   - kevinkiklee